 S V Ranganath appointed interim board chairman of CCD Enterprises

-Bengaluru, July 31: CCD convened a board meeting on Wednesday and appointed S V Ranganath as the interim chairman of the CCD board, after the death of the founder, V G Siddhartha, came to light on Wednesday morning, reports said.
+Bengaluru, July 31: CCD convened a board meeting on Wednesday and appointed S V Ranganath as the interim chairman of the CCD board, while Nitin Bagamane has been appointed as the interim COO of the cafe chain, after the death of the founder, V G Siddhartha, came to light on Wednesday morning.
 The board also appointed Cyril Amarchand Mangaldas as its legal counsel to advise it on the foregoing and related matters.

 The next board meeting will be held on Aug 8.